pmof13323/pmof13323.github.io/_projects/4_project.md

     Chart to find patterns in most common songs in terms of musical characteristics
 </div>

-To further explore the world of NLP, I learned about concepts such as association rule mining, which I applied to playlist titles in the dataset.
+To further explore the world of NLP, I learned about concepts such as association rule mining and N-gram analysis, which I applied to playlist titles in the dataset.
 I also learned about the common use of word clouds, which I applied to song names and artist titles.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">